qiskit-community/qiskit-textbook/documentation/ch-prerequisites/linear_algebra.rst

 Linear algebra is the language of quantum computing.
-For this reason, it is crucial to develop a good understanding of the basic mathematical concepts that are built upon in order to arrive at many of the amazing and interesting constructions seen in quantum computation!
+For this reason, it is crucial to develop a good understanding of the basic mathematical concepts that are built upon it in order to arrive at many of the amazing and interesting constructions seen in quantum computation!
 The goal of this section of the textbook is to start at the absolute basics of linear algebra: vectors and vector spaces, and build a foundation that the reader can then leverage in their study of quantum computing.

 **Vectors and Vector Spaces**